HenryKanyoro/Git-Hub-Lite/README.md

-# GithubLite
+# GitHub-Lite
+* Github-lite is a Website that allows users to search other users projects.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with "https://github.com/HenryKanyoro/Git-Hub-Lite" version 10.2.0.

+## Author
+* Henry Kanyoro

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding